-The section below summarises IPART's decisions on the allowances for a return on capital and regulatory depreciation.
+The section below summarises IPART's draft decisions on the allowances for a return on capital and regulatory depreciation.
 The following sections explain how IPART reached these decisions by discussing each of the above steps.

-Summary of IPART's decisions on the allowances for a return on 6.1 assets and regulatory depreciation
+6.1 Summary of IPART's draft decisions on the allowances for a return on assets and regulatory depreciation

-IPART's decisions are that the allowance for a return on assets for Gosford Council is as shown in Table 6.1, and the allowance for regulatory depreciation is as shown in Table 6.2.
+5 IPART's draft decisions are that the allowance for a return on assets for Gosford Council is as shown in Table 6.1, and the allowance for regulatory depreciation is as shown on Table 6.2.